Love, Chunibyo & Other Delusions! Take on Me: Plot

 The next day, Rikka and Yūta go to Haneda Airport, where they see Shinka and Sanae.
-After creating a distraction for the two, they successfully board a flight to Hokkaido.
+After making a distraction for the two, they successfully board a flight to Hokkaido.

-Arriving at Hokkaido, Yūta reveals his intention why he wanted to talk to Rikka's mother about her future.
-The couple soon found out that Rikka's mother is not home, and is instead at Aomori.
+After arriving there, Yūta reveals his intention why he wanted to talk to Rikka's mother about her future.
+The couple soon found out that Rikka's mother is absent, and is instead at Aomori.
 Meanwhile, Rikka calls Satone back home about her "losing powers".
 The next day, Yūta discovers that Rikka abandoned him in his sleep.
 However, he soon learned from Rikka's mother that Rikka had already meet up with her that morning.

-Meanwhile, Rikka stands by a seaside cliff, struggling over her conflicting feelings.
-Satone and Kumin arrive at the scene, convincing Rikka to go back to Yūta.
+Meanwhile, Rikka stands at Cape Tappi, struggling over her conflicting feelings.
+Satone and Kumin arrive at the scene, convincing Rikka to return to Yūta.
 Rikka confesses her thoughts to them, concerned that if she changes, she might lose Yūta.
 Sanae and Shinka also arrive at the scene, telling the group that they had informed Yūta about Rikka's whereabouts.
 As a sign of truce, Shinka gives them tickets for a ferry home.
 The couple reunite with a huge embrace.

 On their ferry home, Rikka asks Yūta about her "abandoning her powers" and if Yūta still love her even after that.
 Yūta reaffirms his love for her, leading to their first kiss.

-Rikka, Yūta and her friends attend what is revealed to be Tōka's wedding to an Italian man and that the whole pursuit was a ruse to test Yūta's determination.
+Yūta, Rikka, and her friends, attend what is revealed to be Tōka's wedding to an Italian man, and that the whole pursuit was a ruse to test Yūta's determination.

-In the post-credit scene, Rikka's new apartment is now two floors above Yūta's.
+In the post-credits scene, Rikka's new apartment is now two floors above Yūta's.
 As Rikka climbs down on a rope to meet him, Yūta realizes that everything about her is the reason why he fell in love with her in the first place.

-Cast
+Voice cast

 Production

 Kyoto Animation announced the film on May 19, 2017.
-Most of the staff returned for the series, with Tatsuya Ishihara directing the film.
-Jukki Hanada returned to write the script based on the original work by Torako.
-Character designer Kazumi Ikeda also returned, as did composer Nijine to create the film's soundtrack.
-Singer ZAQ performed the film's theme song, "Journey".
+Most of the staff returned for the series, with Ishihara directing the film.
+Jukki Hanada served as a screenwriter based on the original work by Torako.
+Character designer Kazumi Ikeda also returned, and composer Nijine made the film's soundtrack.
+Singer Zaq performed the film's theme song, "Journey".
 Mutsuo Shinohara served as art director, Akihiro Ura served as cinematographer and Yota Tsuruoka served as the sound director.
 Rin Yamamoto was in charge of the film's 3DCG, and Akiyo Takeda served as color key artist.
 Hiroyuki Takahashi edited the film.
 Shochiku distributed it in Japan.

 Release

-The film was released in Japan on January 6, 2018.
+The film premiered in Japan on January 6, 2018.
 It was released on Blu-ray and DVD on July 18, 2018.
-On April 16, 2018, Sentai Filmworks announced the licensing of the film.
+On April 16, 2018, Sentai Filmworks acquired the license for the film.
 It premiered at the Los Angeles Anime Film Festival on September 21, 2018.
 The DVD and Blu-ray versions were released on November 20, 2018.
 The film premiered at Madman Anime Festival on June 2, 2018.